 Magnet Forensics Scholarship Program

 The annual Magnet Forensics Scholarship Program awards recipients in two categories: new to digital forensics and advanced.
 In the first category, we’re looking for promising investigators who want to get a start in the field of digital forensics.
-In the second category, we’re looking for more experienced digital investigators who have no experience with Magnet AXIOM and want to learn more about how it can help in their investigations.
+In the second category, we’re looking for more experienced digital investigators who have no experience with Magnet Axiom and want to learn more about how it can help in their investigations.

 Objectives of the Magnet Forensics Scholarship Program